dougeby/IntuneDocs/intune/early-edition.md

 On end-user devices, the Intune client would take action based on a simple matching of the strings specified in the Intune blade for Application Protection Policies.
 This depends entirely on the value that the device reports.
 As such, the IT administrator is encouraged to ensure that the intended behavior is accurate.
 This can be accomplished by testing this setting based on a variety of device manufacturers and models targeted to a small user group.
 In Microsoft Intune, select **Mobile apps** > **App protection policies** to view and add app protection policies.
 For more information about app protection policies, see [What are app protection policies](app-protection-policy.md).

+### Access actions for app protection policies <!-- 1483510 EEready -->
+You will soon be able to configure app protection policies to explicitly wipe, block, or warn non-compliant devices.
+The newest action *wipe* removes your company’s corporate data from a device.
+If a wipe occurs, the device user is notified of both the reason for the wipe and remediation steps.
+For some settings, like minimum OS version, you will be able to apply multiple actions, such as block and wipe.
+These actions are triggered when the app is launched.

 ### New inventory information for Windows devices <!-- 1333569 eeready -->

 For Windows devices, the following inventory information will be available per device in the **Hardware** tab (**Groups** > **All mobile devices** > **Devices** > choose the user's device > **View Properties** > **Hardware**):